 For my tie I opted for a monogrammed look.
 You can really create whatever you want.
 This particular tutorial is just going to walk you through HOW I customized the tie not the specifics of my custom tie pictured here.
 Although if you like this, it was a super easy design to create and you could do the same one in probably 20 seconds.

 What You Need for Your Custom Ties

-The key to getting this to work is the iron on you choose.
-Make sure you find an iron on that is ok on nylon because most ties happen to be, you guessed it, nylon.
-I used Gold foil iron on for my particular project because I liked the look of it.
-The ideal iron on to use would be SportFlex because it is made for this type of material!
+The key to getting this to work is the iron-on you choose.
+Make sure you find iron-on that is ok on nylon because most ties happen to be, you guessed it, nylon.
+I used Gold foil iron-on for my particular project because I liked the look of it.
+The ideal iron-on to use would be SportFlex because it is made for this type of material!

 Design your file and cut it out.
 Use your weeding tool to weed the design.
 Never cut iron on?
 No stress.
-I’ve got a tutorial for how to make iron on right here.
+I’ve got a tutorial on how to make iron-on right here.

 Place your design where you’d like it to go then remove it to heat up the area of the tie for 5 seconds.
-The place your design down and hold the EasyPress 2 on it for 30 seconds.
+Place your design down and hold the EasyPress 2 on it for 30 seconds.

 Now you will wait for the plastic to cool.
 With foil iron on, you do what is called a cool peel.

 After you have removed your plastic slowly and carefully flip your tie over and iron on the back of the design for 30 seconds.
 This will just ensure that the vinyl won’t go anywhere.